-Our Valleys Regional Park Programme is funded by the Welsh Government and delivered by Groundworks’ team of Valleys Regional Park Guardians.
-It provides a variety of activities across the Valleys Regional Park area, which stretches from Carmarthenshire to Pontypool, and Bridgend to Merthyr Tydfil.
-We deliver activities to make the most of our natural and cultural heritage for our wellbeing, for the environment, and for the economy.
+Our Valleys Regional Park Programme is funded by the Welsh Government and the Guardians Project is delivered by Groundwork Wales team of Valleys Regional Park Guardians.
+The Guardians are a team of experienced conservationists and community workers and can deliver a range of activities designed to make the most of our natural and cultural heritage, and help to improve wellbeing, the environment, and the economy.
 Anyone is welcome to join in.

-All of our activities are delivered in a safe and secure way, in and around the twelve Discovery Gateways that help people connect with the area’s unique landscape, have fun and discover more about nature.
+All of our activities take place in and around the twelve Discovery Gateway Parks within the Valleys Regional Park area, which stretches from Carmarthenshire to Pontypool, between the M4 and the Brecon Beacons.
+We want to use these wonderful parks to help people connect with the area’s unique landscape, have fun and discover more about nature.

 Practical conservation volunteering:

-Volunteers must be aged 16 or above, and don’t need any experience or prior knowledge, and all tools and training provided.
-For those who are keen to further their employability, they can complete Agored Cymru qualifications in practical skills such as strimming, planting hanging baskets and woodwork projects.
+Volunteers must be aged 16 or above.
+You don’t need any experience or prior knowledge, and all tools and training will be provided.
+For those who are keen to further their employability, you can complete Agored Cymru qualifications in practical skills such as strimming, planting hanging baskets and woodwork projects.

 - Dare Valley Country Park (Aberdare): Tuesdays & Thursdays 10-2pm

-All activities are free, to book your place or find out more, please contact Faye on 07503 638108 or email email@example.com
+All activities are free, to book your place or find out more, please contact Chris on 07469 095614 or email email@example.com